Categories

 Unfortunately that means that it's not easy to learn Perl 6, and that you have to have a profound interest in Perl 6 to actually find the motivation to learn it from the specification, IRC channels or from the test suite.

-This project, which I'll preliminary call "Perl 5 to 6" (in lack of a better name) attempts to fill that gap with a series of short articles.
+This project, which I'll preliminary call "Perl 5 to 6" (for lack of a better name) attempts to fill that gap with a series of short articles.

 To keep the reading easy, each lesson should not exceed 200 lines or 1000 words (but it's a soft limit).